dotnet/docs-maui/docs/data-cloud/push-notifications.md

     ```

     > [!IMPORTANT]
-    > In the app, registration and de-registration is performed in response to user input.
-However, you would typically perform the registration and de-registration actions during the appropriate point in the app lifecycle, without requiring explicit user input.
+    > In the app, registration and de-registration is performed in response to user input, to allow this functionality to be explored and tested more easily.
+In a production app you would typically perform the registration and de-registration actions during the appropriate point in the app lifecycle, without requiring explicit user input.

 1. In Visual Studio, open *App.xaml.cs* and add the following `using` statements: